duohongrui/simsite/content/references/_index.md

 # References

 [simmethods](https://github.com/duohongrui/simmethods) is the core package in the project.
-It contains 42+ simulation methods for single-cell RNA sequencing data. 📚📚📚
+It contains 45+ simulation methods for single-cell or spatial transcriptome data. 📚📚📚

-- [Methods List:](/references/1-methods_list) overview of all simulation methods and available parameters for every method
+- [Methods Overview:](/references/1-methods_list) overview of all simulation methods and available parameters for every method
-- [Vignettes:](/references/methods) detailed descriptional usage for every method
+- [Vignettes:](/references/methods) detailed descriptional usage for each method

 [![simmethods](/images/simmethods_logo.png?width=300px&height=360px&classes=zoom)](https://github.com/duohongrui/simmethods)